true-dhamma/true-dhamma.github.io/search.md

 <!--
   =============================================================
-  Modern Chatbot UI v4.4 (Definitive UI Centering/Sizing Fix)
+  Modern Chatbot UI v4.5 (Definitive Font Sizing Fix)
   Author: Gemini Assistant & User
   Updates: 1.
-Implemented a robust absolute positioning method for the header
+Corrected CSS units from 'rem' to 'em' or 'inherit' to ensure
-              title to ensure it is always perfectly centered.
+              font sizes scale correctly relative to their container.
-           2. Standardized mobile header title and button font sizes for visual consistency.
-This is the definitive UI fix.
+           2. This definitively fixes the mobile title font size issue, making it identical to the button font size as requested.
   =============================================================
 -->